mathspp/mathspp/pages/06.courses/uv/_01.hero/hero.md

 # Fast Python development with uv

-## Free 4-email crash course
+## Free 4-day email crash course

-{% include "forms/form.html.twig" with {form: forms("subscribe")} %}
+{% include "forms/form.html.twig" with {form: forms("enroll")} %}

-Learn how to use uv to supercharge your Python workflows
+Learn how to use uv to supercharge your Python workflows.

 <style>
 form[name="subscribe"] {